CA Cities Women's Caucus

 Beatriz Dieringer, Mayor, Rolling Hills

-Bea Dieringer has been a member of the Women’s Caucus Board since 2017 and is currently serving as its President.
+Bea Dieringer has been a member of the Women’s Caucus Board since 2017.
 She was elected to the Rolling Hills City Council in March, 2013, was selected as Mayor in 2016 and began her second four-year term in 2017 after she ran for re-election unopposed.
 Each year for the past five years, she has been appointed to participate as a member of the Public Safety Committee for the League of California Cities.
 Bea is a member of the Board for the South Bay Cities Council of Governments and for the Los Angeles Division of the League of California Cities, where she also serves on the Division’s legislative committee and as the Division’s representative on Los Angeles County’s Countywide Criminal Justice Coordinating Committee.

 Bea represents her city within other organizations as well, such as the Joint Powers Insurance Authority and the Contract Cities Association, where she is a member of the Association’s legislative committee.
 In addition to her duties as a city council member, Bea works full-time as a career deputy district attorney for Los Angeles County.
 Since 1985, she has continued to contribute to her profession as a member of the executive committee of the Criminal Justice Section of the Los Angeles County Bar Association.